Paying Your Fees

 Paying Your Fees

 	How Are Tuition Fees Calculated?

 	Fees are comprised of course fees, along with incidental, system access and ancillary fees.
 Your tuition fees are calculated on a per-credit basis.
 The more courses you take, the more you pay.
 If you drop a course, you may be eligible for a full or partial refund, depending on the date the course is dropped.
-Fee and refund schedules for the 2021-2022 year will be posted on the Student Accounts website by June 2021.
+Fee and refund schedules for the 2021-2022 year will be posted on the Student Accounts website.

 	For most students, course fees will be calculated on a per-credit basis throughout their degree.
 Some of our programs are deregulated and have higher fees starting in second year.